Preview Only, Purchase Required For Full Program Access.

 Dental Board of California: Provider 4527, course registration number 01-4527-15160.

-“This course meets the Dental Board of California’s requirements for 2.5 unit of continuing education.”
+“This course meets the Dental Board of California’s requirements for 3 units of continuing education.”

 Not enough time to complete your online examination?
 No problem, online examinations may be completed anytime during the effective period of the program.
 Participants requiring more time to complete an examination may return to this website, sign-in and complete the online examination.

 Presenter Disclosure: Dr. Abou-Rass, has no financial interest in any of the products or manufacturers mentioned

 Commercial Support: This course was developed without commercial support.

 Provider Disclosure: PennWell does not have a leadership position or a commercial interest in any products or services discussed or shared in this educational activity, No manufacturer or third party has had any input into the development of course content.

 CE Planner Disclosure: Heather Hodges, CE Coordinator does not have a leadership or commercial interest with any commercial supporter, or with products or services discussed in this educational activity.
 Heather can be reached at firstname.lastname@example.org

 Image Authenticity: No images in this educational activity have been modified or altered.